oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 You may be concerned about the impact of traffic splits on the health of the underlying service, after all if we're redirecting requests to the 504 error generator doesn't this mean that the readiness and liveness checks would start restarting the containers.

-Fortunately for us those are defined in the deployment, not the service, so Kubernetes talks directly to the pods in the deployment and doesn't go through the service layer (and thus potentially the traffic split.)
+Fortunately for us those are defined in the deployment, not the service, so Kubernetes talks directly to the pods in the deployment and doesn't go through the service layer (and thus potentially the traffic split).
 Thus even if a service is apparently delivering errors to it's service it should still pass the health checks (assuming it's healthy of course :-) )

 The same should also apply to the deployment defined actions like prometheus metrics scraping.